EPW80/NFT-Gallery/README.md

 # NFT-Gallery

 Create an NFT gallery by querying blockchain data.
-Enter the wallet and collection addresses of the NFT's you would like to fetch and HAZAA!
-This application will allow you to query blockchain databases, using the Alchemy API to connect to the blockchain, and creating an NFT Gallery through handling of metadata.
+Enter the wallet and collection addresses of the NFTs you would like to fetch, and the collection will appear!
+This application will allow you to query blockchain databases, using the Alchemy API to connect to the blockchain and create an NFT Gallery through the handling of metadata.

 ## Demo

 ![](./public/demo.gif)

-## Built with
+## Built

 - Solidity